 In “The Ring” series of films, viewers of a cursed videotape are killed within days of viewing the video.
 Sadako usually emerges from the television screen before their bodies are found.
 Later in the series, it’s discovered that a virus is the cause of the seemingly unnatural deaths, which means it should be handled like any other public health emergency.

-U.S. Army Medical Research Institute of Infectious Diseases would research the virus, a DNA-based hybrid of Sadako’s DNA and smallpox.
+The U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) would research the virus, which is a DNA-based hybrid of Sadako’s DNA and smallpox.
 Once a vaccine is found, the virus could be contained and, like smallpox, eradicated.
-It’s not the sexiest end of a villain, but it will work.
+It’s not the sexiest end to a villain, but it will work.

 3. Chucky

 The second method is less clean, but you can’t make an omelet without breaking eggs.
-If Chucky needs to inhabit the body of a certain person, the U.S. could wait until the transfer is complete, then kill the host body.
+If Chucky needs to inhabit the body of a certain person, the U.S. could wait and let the transfer complete, then kill the host body.
 Sure, an innocent man dies, but there would be minimal casualties.

 4. The Candyman

-Once the deadline passes, the U.S. military can drop incendiaries on the area, using either white phosphorus, thermite, or napalm, to thoroughly immolate the area and any spectral beings susceptible to fire inside the target.
+Once the deadline passes, the U.S. military can drop incendiaries on the area, using either white phosphorus, thermite, or napalm, to thoroughly immolate the area and any spectral beings (who are susceptible to fire) inside the target.